 Lead Testing Methodology

-Lead dust testing is typically conducted if there a concern of a particular area in a property, a child developed lead poisoning, or if there was lead abatement or renovation occurring at a property.
-Lead dust testing involves using a sterile wipe to wipe down a horizontal surface with its dimensions documented.
+Dust testing for lead is typically conducted if there a concern of a particular area in a property, a child developed lead poisoning, or if there was lead abatement or renovation occurring at a property.
+The testing involves using a sterile wipe to wipe down a horizontal surface with its dimensions documented.
 The common areas which are tested are floors, window sills, and window troughs.
 The wipes are then sent to an accredited laboratory where they are analyzed typically be flame atomic absorption analysis.
 This process involves dissolving the wipes in acid, and the resulting solution passing through a flame where its light spectra are analyzed which can determine the concentration.

 Lead Dust Removal and Guidelines

 Once elevated lead dust has been discovered, it should be removed by a licensed lead abatement professional.
 The process will typically involve containing the contaminated area, wet wiping, HEPA vacuuming, and sometimes chemical compounds are used.
 EPA guidelines are used to determine if lead levels are elevated; however, local municipalities or states may have stricter guidelines.
 For example, the Illinois Department of Public Health (IDPH) has much more stringent guidelines than the EPA.
 The IDPH clearance level for lead on the floor is a quarter of the EPA’s regulated limit (10 µg/f2 vs. 40 µg/f2).